Essobee/Essobee/README.md

 Hopefully this will be an ever growing README, with tons of content showing my growth from knowing nothing, to being at least competent.
 Cheers

-Courses I'm currently participating in
+Courses I'm currently participating in:
-Udemy:
-Learn Python Programming Masterclass
+Learn Python Programming Masterclass;
 100 Days of Code: Python